apache/arrow-site/powered_by.md

   large-scale data processing.
 Spark uses Apache Arrow to
   1. improve performance of conversion between Spark DataFrame and pandas DataFrame
   2. enable a set of vectorized user-defined functions (`pandas_udf`) in PySpark.
+* **[ArcPy][43]:** ArcPy is Esri’s comprehensive and powerful API for working within the ArcGIS suite of products to perform and automate spatial analysis, data management, and conversion tasks (license required).
+ArcPy supports Arrow Tables as input and output.
 * **[AWS Data Wrangler][34]:** Extends the power of Pandas library to AWS connecting DataFrames and AWS data related services such as Amazon Redshift, AWS Glue, Amazon Athena, Amazon EMR, Amazon QuickSight, etc.